jackdawe/MBP/README.md

 ```
 ./project -cmd=gwmgen -size=16 -maxObst=50 -map=../GridWorld/Maps/myMap
 ```
-#Map pool generation
+## Map pool generation

 For my algorithms to generalize well, I needed to train my agent on several maps.
-You can easily generate a pool of training and test maps using this command.
+You can generate a pool of training and test maps using this command.

 ### Command name